MatinKhajavi/LLM-News-Classifier/README.md

 ![Model Performance Comparison](results/fig.png)

-The table and chart above show the comparative performance of GPT-2 and DistilBERT models across different metrics.
+The table and chart above show the comparative performance of GPT-2 and DistilBERT models across different metrics, using their default parameters.
 The 'Difference' column in the table represents GPT-2's performance minus DistilBERT's performance.

 The chart provides a visual representation of the performance metrics, allowing for easy comparison between the two models.
-For more detailed analysis, please refer to the analysis notebooks in the repository.
+For more detailed analysis or to explore the effects of different hyperparameters, please refer to the analysis notebooks in the repository.

 ## Data